Llandinam Gravels River Restoration Project

 Will the project reduce flood risk to people living in Llandinam?

-It is not specifically designed to reduce flood risk, however, restoring natural river processes, reconnecting floodplains and slowing and spreading flood flows over a greater area upstream may have associated benefits by managing water levels downstream.
+The scheme has not been specifically designed to reduce flood risk, however, restoring natural river processes, reconnecting floodplains and slowing and spreading flood flows over a greater area upstream may have associated benefits by managing water levels downstream.

 In a separate scheme, Powys County Council has installed a small earth bund to reduce flood risk to properties in Llandinam.